meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Custom CSS

-You can add your custom CSS.
+You can add your FullPage related custom CSS.
+This CSS will only be enabled when FullPage is enabled.

 ## Events